nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 --------------------------
 ####Question 8
-What does it mean to weave a literate statistical program?
+> What does it mean to weave a literate statistical program?

-Your Answer 		Score 	Explanation
-Transform the literate program into a human readable document.
-Correct 	1.00 Transform the literate program into a machine readable code file.
+**Transform the literate program into a human readable document.
+Correct 	1.00** Transform the literate program into a machine readable code file.
 Compress the literate program so that it takes up less space.
 Transform a literate program from R to python.
-Total 		1.00 / 1.00

 --------------------------
 ####Question 9
-Which of the following is required to implement a literate programming system?
+> Which of the following is required to implement a literate programming system?
-Your Answer 		Score 	Explanation

 A program that views PDF files.
 A Unix-based computer system.
 A cloud-based computing service for running computations.
-A programming language like R. 	Correct 	1.00
+**A programming language like R. 	Correct 	1.00**
 A web server for publishing documents.
-Inorrect 	0.00 Total 		1.00 / 1.00
+Inorrect 	0.00 **A documentation language like LaTeX.
+Correct 	1.00**

 --------------------------
 ####Question 10
-What is one way in which the knitr system differs from Sweave?
+> What is one way in which the knitr system differs from Sweave?

-Your Answer 		Score 	Explanation knitr allows for the use of markdown instead of LaTeX. knitr lacks features like caching of code chunks. knitr is written in python instead of R. 	Inorrect 	0.00 knitr was developed by Friedrich Leisch.
+**knitr allows for the use of markdown instead of LaTeX.** knitr lacks features like caching of code chunks. knitr is written in python instead of R. 	Inorrect 	0.00 knitr was developed by Friedrich Leisch.
-Total 		0.00 / 1.00

 --------------------------